ansible-ThoTeam/nexus3-oss/README.md

 #### Molecule selinux scenario

+*** Warning: This scenario as been removed for the moment for molecule 3.0 compatibility reason.
+We it until we can decide if it can be re-introduced or not ***

 We included a second molecule `selinux` scenario.
 This one is not run on travis but can be used locally to:
 * test selinux integration (on centos).
 * run test and access the running vms under VirtualBox on you local machine.